Skip to main content

 1. Validates the virtual key

-2. Loads the key’s budget, rate limits, and policies
+2. Loads the key’s budget and rate limits, plus the tenant’s policies

 3. Swaps in the real provider credential before forwarding the request